Improve scalability in an Azure web application

 - Queue.
 In the architecture shown here, the application queues background tasks by putting a message onto an Azure Queue storage queue.
 The message triggers a function app.
 Alternatively, you can use Service Bus queues.
 For a comparison, see Azure Queues and Service Bus queues - compared and contrasted.

 - Cache.
-Store semi-static data in Azure Redis Cache.
+Store semi-static data in Azure Cache for Redis.

 - CDN.
 Use Azure Content Delivery Network (CDN) to cache publicly available content for lower latency and faster delivery of content.